Selective Sinkhorn Routing for Improved Sparse Mixture of Experts: Methodology

-The motivation for using the Softmax cost is to prevent the entries of the kernel matrix from becoming excessively large.
-With the linear cost, unbounded values can lead to exponentially large entries in the kernel matrix ($\mathbf{K}$ in \cref{alg:sinkhorn_alg}), which may destabilize the Sinkhorn updates and result in numerical overflow.
-In contrast, the Softmax cost normalizes the scores, keeping the exponentiated values within a more stable range.

-We further impose balancing constraints across experts, leading to an \textbf{entropy-regularized maximum-cost OT problem}, which can be efficiently solved using the \textbf{Sinkhorn} algorithm, formulated as:
+Building on this motivation, we further impose balancing constraints across experts, leading to an entropy-regularized maximum-cost OT problem.
+This problem can be efficiently solved using the Sinkhorn algorithm, formulated as: subject to

-We provide additional explanations about the constraints as follows. \begin{itemize} \item \text{(C1)}: Ensures all routing probabilities are positive, which is necessary for the entropy term to be well-defined. \item \text{(C2)}: Each token must fully route its mass to experts, i.e., each row of $\boldsymbol{\Pi}$ sums to 1, ensuring that all token information is preserved. \item \text{(C3)}: Each expert receives an equal total load (in expectation), i.e., each column of $\boldsymbol{\Pi}$ sums to $m/n$, promoting expert load balancing and avoiding overloading. \end{itemize}

-Unlike existing Sinkhorn Token Choice routers~\cite{kool2021_unbiased, clark2022_scaling-law}, we directly use the transport plan $\boldsymbol{\hat{\Pi}}$ to determine the routing weight for each token-expert pair.
+We clarify those constraints as follows.
+(C1): All routing probabilities must be positive to form well-defined entropy term.
+(C2): Each token routes its entire mass to experts; each row of $\boldsymbol{\Pi}$ sums to $1$, so all token information is preserved.
+(C3): Each expert receives the same expected total load; each column of $\boldsymbol{\Pi}$ sums to $m/n$.
+Unlike existing Sinkhorn Token Choice routers~\cite{kool2021_unbiased, clark2022_scaling-law}, which use the transport plan only for expert selection, we directly use $\boldsymbol{\hat{\Pi}}$ to compute routing weights.
 This approach is theoretically supported by \cref{prop:optimal_transport_routing}.
-Specifically, for each token $i$, we select the top-$k$ experts with the highest transport scores from $\boldsymbol{\hat{\Pi}}$.
+Specifically, for each token $i$, we select the top-$k$ experts with the largest entries in the $i$-th row of $\boldsymbol{\hat{\Pi}}$.
 Let token $i$ be assigned to experts $E_{i_1}, E_{i_2}, \ldots, E_{i_k}$, corresponding to the $k$ largest entries in the $i$-th row of $\boldsymbol{\hat{\Pi}}$.
 The compatibility score between token $i$ and expert $E_{i_r}$ is given by $\boldsymbol{\hat{\Pi}}_{i, i_r}$, where $r \in \{1, 2, \ldots, k\}$.
-To ensure the preservation of the token information, and based on \cref{prop:optimal_transport_routing}, the routing weight for token $i$ and expert $E_{i_r}$ is then defined as: